-Cabernet Sauvignon, the king of reds, was tried everywhere; you may recall the tear-stained faces of vignerons, pulling out their beloved but bedraggled cab vines in the 70’s and 80’s.
+Cabernet Sauvignon, the king of reds, was tried everywhere; you may recall the vignerons pulling out their beloved but bedraggled cab vines in the 70’s and 80’s.
 Terroir forces a reckoning; think for yourself, try again, keep at it – the perfect tattoo for Jim Law of Linden Vineyards, should he ever decide to get some ink.

 And evolution: As reported acreage of Cab Sauv declined over the last decade in Virginia, plantings of the much-lesser-known Petit Verdot – historically relegated to adding backbone to red blends – more than doubled.
 Virginia winemakers think big, choosing to free it from its box as a blending grape and focus on fermentation and aging experiments that bring out a uniquely regional style: a big, intense red full of spice and smoke with robust tannins that make beautiful music with a seared rib-eye.

 Many of the state’s wineries are farmed by families that go back generations, often giving new life to worn out tobacco fields, local heroes of agriculture.
 And yet, the acknowledged “godfather” of Virginia wine, Gabriele Rausse (pictured) of Charlottesville, is from Italy.
 As is winemaker Luca Paschina, who over the past four decades has grown Barboursville Vineyards into an internationally acclaimed producer.
 And heading up Barboursville’s demanding vineyard operation?
 A Salvadoran, Fernando Franco.